Sonnet 376

 Being born of a worldly age I bow

-To all the teachings history may now show,
+To all the lessons history may show,

-So distillations of steeped time may sway
+So distillations of steeped time may sway—

 © Loubert S Suddaby.
 All Rights Reserved.